Chanel-Diep/playbook/_guides/contributing.md

 7. Click 'Save' at the top of the page
 8. Click 'Status: Draft' and choose 'In review'

-Your suggested changes will not be live yet.
-Your suggestions should be available to view on the [GitHub Pull Requests page](https://github.com/dxw/playbook/pulls).
+Your suggested changes will be shared with the team at dxw to be reviewed.

+You can view all your existing and past suggestions on the [GitHub Pull Requests page](https://github.com/dxw/playbook/pulls).
 After a few minutes, you should be able to view a preview of the Playbook with your changes by clicking on the URL next to '😎 Browse the preview'

 ## Reviewing changes